peltier/ocelot/README.md

 3. libev
 4. mysql++

-By default, CMake will assume these can all be found in `/usr/local/include` and `/usr/local/lib`
+By default, CMake will assume these can all be found in `/usr/local/include`,  `/usr/include`, or  `/usr/include/mysql` and libs found in `/usr/local/lib`.
+These should be the default paths for aptitude and homebrew.

 ### Platforms